springyleap/southwest-autocheckin/README.md

 Go to [springyleap.com](http://springyleap.com) to try it out.

-This system was inspired out of the original work by [Joe Beda's script](https://github.com/jbeda/southwest-checkin) and [Aaron Ortbals herokuapp](https://github.com/aortbals/southwest-checkin) southwest automatic checkin script and webapp respectively.

 __The system is compatible with the latest changes done by the Southwest team in_May'16__ (API updates).
 This is a live project, and I keep updating it regularly to offer more functionality and/or fix issues find by its users.
 If you find any issues, please report them [here](mailto:flightautocheckin@sybleu.com) or raise an issue in this project.

 __This system is for personal use only__.